JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 ## Install the SDR Stack

-First, follow this excellent tutorial by Xavier Ruppen to compile the core SDR Stack.
+First, follow these excellent instructions by Xavier Ruppen to compile the core SDR Stack.

 [http://blog.reds.ch/?p=43]()